Nitrokey/nitrokey-documentation/hsm/faq.rst

 Nitrokey HSM FAQ
 ===========

+**Q:** How many data objects (DF, EF) can be stored?
+  **Nitrokey HSM 2:** 76 KB EEPROM total, max.
+150 x ECC-521 keys, max.
+300 x
+  ECC/AES-256 keys, max.
+19 x RSA-4096 keys, max.
+38 x RSA-2048 keys

+  **Nitrokey HSM:** 124 dataobjects (DF, EF) can be created.
+Each EF can have a size of up to 256 byte.
+The total storage capacity of ca. 32 KByte is shared dynamically among keys and data objects.

+**Q:** How fast is encryption and signing?
+  * Key generation on-card: RSA 2048: 2 per minute
+  * Key generation on-card: ECC 256: 10 per minute.
+  * Signature creation with off-card hash: RSA 2048; 100 per minute
+  * Signature creation with off-card hash: ECDSA 256: 360 per minute
+  * Signature creation with on-card SHA-256 and 1 kb data: RSA 2048; 68 per minute
+  * Signature creation with on-card SHA-256 and 1 kb data: ECDSA 256: 125 per minute

+**Q:** How good is the Random Number Generator (RNG)?
+  Nitrokey HSM uses the TRNG of JCOP 2.4.1r3 which has a quality of DRNG.2 (according to AIS 31 of the BSI).

 **Q:** Which API can I use?
   OpenSC: Comprehensive instructions exist for OpenSC framework.
 There is nitrotool as a more comfortable frontend to OpenSC.
-    GPGSM (from GnuPG): Nitrokey HSM is supported since GnuPG 2.1.
+GPGSM (from GnuPG):
+  Nitrokey HSM is supported since GnuPG 2.1.
 Embedded Systems: For systems with minimal memory footprint a read/only PKCS#11 module is provided by the sc-hsm-embedded project.
 This PKCS#11 module is useful for deployments where key generation at the user's workplace is not required.
 The PKCS#11 module also supports major electronic signature cards available in the German market.
 OpenSCDP: The SmartCard-HSM is fully integrated with OpenSCDP, the open smart card development platform.
 See the public support scripts for details.
 To import existing keys you can use its SCSH or NitroKeyWrapper.

 **Q:** How to use the HSM for Login